-Quality of Service: The clauses concerning the AVAILABILITY and RESPONSE TIME of the peers of interest aim to guarantee a certain level of quality of service for the peer posing a query.

-CLASS: It is possible that we only need to query the peers of a certain class.
-Classes carry both structural typing information (as they statically define the interface of their instances), but also semantic information (as collections of semantically -therefore structurally- similar instances).
-In SQL^{P} , it is easy to specify an atomic condition that restricts the peers of interest to a certain class, by giving a condition of the form C_4 : $CLASS = class_name$.
-Assuming $VC^{}(C_4)$ the result set of peers of interest, and class(v) a function that returns the class of each peer from the system catalog of the querying peer, the resulting set of peers of interest is formally defined as:
+- Quality of service: The clauses concerning the AVAILABILITY and RESPONSE TIME of the peers of interest aim to guarantee a certain level of quality of service for the peer posing a query. - CLASS: It is possible that we only need to query the peers of a certain class.
+Classes carry both structural typing information (as they statically define the interface of their instances), but also semantic information (as collections of semantically-therefore structurally-similar instances).
+In SQL^P, it is easy to specify an atomic condition that restricts the peers of interest to a certain class, by giving a condition of the form C{4} : CLASS = class_name.
+Assuming $VC^{u}(C{\lambda})$ the result set of peers of interest, and class(v) a function that returns the class of each peer from the system catalog of the querying peer, the resulting set of peers of interest is formally defined as:

+$VC^{u}(C{4}) = \{ v \mid v \in viewpoint(u,T): class(v) = class_name \}$
-$$VC^{u}(C_4) = \{ v \mid v \text{ viewpoint}(u,T): class(v) = class_name \}$$ extents of the collected tuples for virtual or hybrid relations.
-In other words, assuming that a peer is frequently queried, it is not obligatory to pay the price of invoking its web service operations, executing the data transformation workflow and materializing the same results again and again, but rather, it is resource efficient to cache its previous results.
-The AGE clause of SQL^P provides the possibility of specifying a maximum caching age for incoming tuples in a virtual/hybrid relation.

-AGE.
-Apart from the constraining of peers where their properties are taken as criteria for their inclusion in the resulting set of peers of interest, we can perform some form of caching in the

-Query timing.
-Having clarified the general mechanism for the determination of peers of interest, we move on to provide the specification for the timing of queries.
-Fundamentally, we have two modes of operation: ad boc or continuous.
-Each mode has its own tuning parameters.

-- If the query is continuous, this means that the user is continuously notified on the status of the query result. - If the query is ad-hoc, the query eventually has to terminate.
-Differently from traditional query processing (which operates on finite sets of always available, locally stored tuples), we need to tune the conditions that signify termination of a query that has been late to complete its operation, either due to peer failures, or the size of the peers graph.
-To capture these exceptions, we can terminate a query upon (a) the completion of a timeout period of execution, (b) the materialization of a certain amount of tuples, that the user judges as satisfactory for his information, or (c) the collection of responses from a certain percentage of peers that were initially contacted.
-In all these cases, the execution of the workflows whose results have not been materialized is interrupted, the rest of the query is executed as usually and the user is presented with a partial --still, non-empty-- answer.
+- AGE: Apart from the constraining of peers where their properties are taken as criteria for their inclusion in the resulting set of peers of interest, we can perform some form of caching in the extents of the collected tuples for virtual or hybrid relations.
+In other words, assuming that a peer is frequently queried, it is not obligatory to pay the price of invoking its Web service operations, executing the data transformation workflow and materializing the same results again and again, but rather, it is resource efficient to cache its previous results.
+The AGE clause of SQL^{P} provides the possibility of specifying a maximum caching age for incoming tuples in a virtual/hybrid relation. - Query Timing: Having clarified the general mechanism for the determination of peers of interest, we move on to provide the specification for the timing of queries.
+Fundamentally, we have two modes of operation: ad hoc or continuous.
+Each mode has its own tuning parameters: - If the query is continuous, this means that the user is continuously notified on the status of the query result. - If the query is ad hoc, the query eventually has to terminate.
+Differently from traditional query processing (which operates on finite sets of always available, locally stored tuples), we need to tune the conditions that signify termination of a query that has been late to complete its operation, either due to peer failures, or the size of the peer's graph.
+To capture these exceptions, we can terminate a query upon (a) the completion of a timeout period of execution, (b) the materialization of a certain amount of tuples that the user judges as satisfactory for his information, or (c) the collection of responses from a certain percentage of peers that were initially contacted.
+In all these cases, the execution of the workflows whose results have not been materialized is interrupted, the rest of the query is executed as usual and the user is presented with a partial-still, non-empty-answer.